-Lecture Questions Guide, (All 8 questions must be turn in by June, 1)
+Lecture Questions (All 8 questions must be turn in by May 31TH)

-Each Lecture Question must be one page length.
+Each answer of the Lecture Question must be one page length.
 The first paragraph must answer the question, additionally; the second paragraph must be on your opinions about the topic.

-The students will be given 10 lecture questions through the Spring 18 semesters.
-In addition, they will only answer and turn in 8 Lecture questions for the Spring 2018 semester.
+The students will be given 10 lecture questions through the Spring 19 semesters.
+In addition, they will only answer and turn in 8 Lecture questions for the Spring 2019 semester.
 The lecture Questions would be due by the end of the semester.
 However, I recommend not wait until the last week of the semester to turn them in.
+Lecture Question are to be turn in printed in black ink, do not sent them via email.
 To get all complete points on the lecture questions I recommend sticking to the facts that we discuss in class.
 Your paper should be in 12-point Times New Roman format always.
 Font size and style mismatches are automatic red marks on your paper and will result in a lower grade.
 You are expected to proofread your assignments before and after you print it, make sure the language and prose of your statements does three things: make sense, is grammatically correct and is in proper syntax.
 Deliver competent phrases that do not detract but amplify your writing, the overall language level of the paper must be on a college level.

-Postcard Project: Due (May 25).
+Postcard Project: Due (May 24TH).

-Part 1: You will choose a picture or painting, and will write two to three pages of a pretend letter.
+Part 1: You will choose a picture or painting of an historical person or event, and will write two to three pages of a pretend letter.
 Then you will explain the historical event that is happening as if you (or someone you know) are living it.

-Part 2: Write a three to four-page research explaining the fallowing: What is going on in the picture?
+Part 2: Write a three to four-page research explaining the fallowing: What is the thesis of your research?
+Create a discussion on a topic or person that has do with the class.

+If you can try to explain why is it important to discuss about the event or person?
 Is there a historical event going on in the picture or drawing?
-When and where it was taken or drawn?
-Why is it important to write a letter of that picture or drawing?
-Do you know who are the people in the picture or drawing?
-In addition, do you identify with the people in the picture?
+When and where it was picture taken or drawn? and in addition, do you identify with the people in the picture?

 Sources: You must use at least four sources to get full points.
-Sources can be Internet articles (no wikipedia), Newspaper or magazine articles, and books.
-You can also use the lecture notes and Visions of America: A History of the United States, as a source.
+Sources can be Internet video and articles (No Wikipedia, using Wikipedia will give you an automatic F), newspaper or magazine articles, and books.
+You can also use the lecture notes as a source.
 The sources are going to help you understand and explain what happened in the United States during the time the picture or drawing was done.

-Picture or paintings must be from the Reconstruction (after the U.S. Civil War) to the late 1980s.
+The topic must be from the Reconstruction (after the U.S. Civil War) to the late 1980s.